Donald Trump Withheld Ukraine Aid ‘In An Act Of Sheer Extortion,’ Says Legal Expert

 In an interview with MSNBC broadcast on Sunday, Harvard Law professor Laurence Tribe weighed in on President Donald Trump‘s dealings with the Ukrainian government, reports Raw Story.

-Speaking to host Ari Melber, the legal expert argued that Trump’s actions amount to extortion and bribery, suggesting that Trump pressured Ukraine not only to harm Democratic front-runner and former vice president, Joe Biden, but also to protect himself from allegations of collusion with the Kremlin.
+Speaking to host Ari Melber, the legal expert argued that Trump’s actions amount to extortion and bribery, suggesting that Trump pressured Ukraine not only to harm the presumed Democratic front-runner, former Vice President Joe Biden, but also to protect himself from allegations of collusion with the Kremlin.

-According to Tribe, Trump “was taking hundreds of millions of dollars voted by Congress and withholding them from the Ukraine in an act of sheer extortion and soliciting what amounted to a bribe because he wanted Ukraine’s help, help against Joe Biden for 2020 and help in clearing him of colluding with Russia in 2016.”
+“[Trump] was taking hundreds of millions of dollars voted by Congress and withholding them from the Ukraine in an act of sheer extortion and soliciting what amounted to a bribe because he wanted Ukraine’s help, help against Joe Biden for 2020 and help in clearing him of colluding with Russia in 2016,” according to Tribe.

-As Raw Story notes, the controversial call between Trump and his Ukrainian counterpart, Volodymyr Zelensky, took place on July 25, almost immediately after then-special counsel Robert Mueller testified before the United States Congress about Russian election meddling and potential obstruction of justice by the president.
+As Raw Story notes, the controversial call between Trump and his Ukrainian counterpart, Volodymyr Zelensky, took place on July 25, almost immediately after then-special counsel Robert Mueller testified before Congress about Russian election meddling and potential obstruction of justice by the president.

 Trump’s actions, according to Tribe, clearly demonstrate that he is not only “abusing the power of his office,” but “essentially betraying his oath in the country.”

-According to the legal expert, the president’s behavior shows that he believes to be above the law, and that he is convinced no one can control or investigate him.
+According to the legal expert, the president’s behavior shows that he believes he is above the law, and that he is convinced no one can control or investigate him.

+“He’s called the impeachment a lynching, a phony proceeding,” Tribe noted.
 “He’s basically said nobody can investigate him,” he added, opining that Trump’s belief that he is above the law is also “manifested” in “orders to his subordinates.”

 According to an anonymous intelligence community whistleblower, Trump withheld military aid from Ukraine in order to pressure the country’s authorities to investigate Biden and his son, Hunter.